 Departmental Department Outcomes Revised 2019-24 I MTSF Targets Priority DSBD Programme Impact Statement Linkages to the NDP five-Year Implementation Plan Linkages to the Monitoring Framework for the NDP five Year Implementation Plan Sustainable SMMEs and Co-operatives contributing meaningfully to the economy.
 Increased participation of SMMEs and co-operatives in domestic and international markets.
-Implementation and Co-operative adopted by 31 Information Poles 100% compliant in procuring 100 SMMEs-Focused Programme Two: Sector and Market Development 2.
+Implementation and Co-operative adopted by 31 Information Poleon 100% compliant in procuring 100 SMMEs-Focused Programme Two: Sector and Market Development 2.
 Increased contribution of SMMEs and Co-operatives in Priority Sectors. • All Master Plans 2021. developed by end of Programme Two: Sector and Market Development Programme Four: Enterprise Development

-Departmental Department Outcomes Revised 2019-24 MTSF Targets Prio DSBD Programme Impact Statement Linkages to the NDP five-Year Implementation Plan Linkages to the Monitoring Framework for the NDP five Yea Implementation 3.
+Departmental Department Outcomes Revised 2019-24 MTSF Targets Priority DSBD Programme Impact Statement Linkages to the NDP five-Year Implementation Plan Linkages to the Monitoring Framework for the NDP five Year Implementation Plan 3.
 Scaled-Up and coordinated support for SMMEs Cooperatives, Village and Township Economies.
-100 incubation centres and digital established by 2024. hubs Programme Four: Enterprise Development 4.
+100 incubation centres and digital hubs established by 2024.
+Programme Four: Enterprise Development 4.
 Expanded access to financial and non-financial support and implemented responsive programmes to new and existing SMMEs and Co-operatives.
 10 000 youth business start-ups supported per annum.
-At least 50% of national and provir DFI financing dedicated to SMMEs Co-operatives through establishm the SMMEs and Co-operatives Fun Policy by March 2021/22. and ent of 100 000 competitive small busines and Co-operatives supported by 2 Programme Three: Development Finance
+At least 50% of national and provincial DFI financing dedicated to SMMEs and Co-operatives through establishment of the SMMEs and Co-operatives Funding Policy by March 2021/22.
+Programme Three: Development Finance 100 000 competitive small businesses and Co-operatives supported by 2024 Programme Two: Sector and Market Development Programme Three: Development Finance